+From the philosophical implications of quantum physics to the unjust social ramifications of climate change, each of my research-based projects interrogates a key thinker, idea or history that catalyzed a paradigm shift in the ways in which we understand ourselves and the world around us.
 As a queer artist, I’ve always been deeply suspicious of dominant narratives and inherited worldviews.
-I’m drawn to thinkers who give us the tools with which to critically account for the complexity of our lived experiences.
-Yet their works can be extremely difficult to read and often remain inaccessible to a non-specialist audience.
-By erasing, cutting up, and digitally processing texts, I create haunting and disarming translations of the ideas they describe, inviting the viewers of my work to encounter them in new and unexpected ways.
+I’m drawn to key moments within cultural and intellectual history that give us the tools with which to critically account for the complexity of our lived experiences.
+Yet these ideas can be extremely difficult to understand and often remain inaccessible to a non-specialist audience.
+By digitally sampling, processing, activating, and embodying these texts, I create haunting and disarming translations of the ideas they describe, inviting the viewers of my work to encounter them in new and unexpected ways.